AmitBerko/calc-it/readme.md

 ## Usage

 1. **Creating a New Level:** Visit the website [calcit.pro](https://calcit.pro) to access the Calculator Editor.
 You will see an empty calculator interface on the main page.
+Note: Please be aware that creating new levels is only supported on desktop and larger screen devices.
+On mobile phones, you can only play existing levels.

 2. **Editing Level Settings:** On the right side of the interface, you'll find a section where you can customize the level settings.